 A user can create their own FrameStepper classes that tell StackwalkerAPI how to walk through new types of stack frames.
-A new FrameStepper object must be added to a Stepper-Group before it can be used.
+A new FrameStepper object must be added to a StepperGroup before it can be used.

-In addition to walking through individual stack frames, a FrameStepper tells its Stepper-Group when it can be used.
+In addition to walking through individual stack frames, a FrameStepper tells its StepperGroup when it can be used.
 The FrameStepper registers address ranges that cover objects in the target process' code space (such as functions).
 These address ranges should contain the objects that will create stack frames through which the FrameStepper can walk.
 If multiple FrameStepper objects have overlapping address ranges, then a priority value is used to determine which FrameStepper should be attempted first.

 FrameStepper is an interface class; it cannot be instantiated.
-Users who want to develop new FrameStepper objects should inherit from this class and implement the below virtual functions.
+Users who want to develop new FrameStepper objects should inherit from this class and implement the desired virtual functions.
+The getCallerFrame, getPriority, and getName functions must be implemented; all others may be overridden if desired.